gracegauvreau-build/lifesh-t/LifeShit-README.md

 ## Tech

-Built with [stack — fill this in: React Native?
-Expo?
-Just web prototype?] using AI-assisted coding tools.
+Web prototype built using AI-assisted coding tools (Claude Opus 4.7).
 I'm a self-taught builder — design instinct came from years of PM work, code came from pairing with AI and shipping fast.

 ## Why I'm sharing this publicly